Vladimir Oidupaa: 2006–2010: Later life, performances, and Singing with Echoes Through the Universe

-In 2007 Oidupaa appeared at the Channel One Russia in Moscow in one of the contest programs but was booed from the podium before he could finish his performance, and Tatyana Tolstaya, one of the jury members, called his style "discordant" and "disharmonious".
+In 2007, Oidupaa appeared at Channel One Russia in Moscow in one of the contest programs but was booed from the podium before he could finish his performance, and Tatyana Tolstaya, one of the jury members, called his style "discordant" and "disharmonious".
 Oidupaa claimed later that he irritated her on purpose, to avoid the Channel broadcasting his records for free for two years if he won.
+Despite the reception in Russia, in 2011, his second album, Singing with Echoes Through the Universe, was released.
+Oidupaa's music has been appreciated by foreign listeners, and his works were remastered and reissued by Austrian label Ebalunga!!!, with mastering done by Grammy-nominated engineer Jessica Thompson.